Groups the annotation table of an ImmunData

 : Total count of a specific receptor (imd_receptor_id

-the specific repertoire it belongs to in that row (sum of relevant
+) within the specific repertoire it belongs to in that row (sum of relevantimd_chain_count

 accounted for by that specific receptor (imd_count / n_barcodes